 Essential oils are the highly concentrated version of the natural oils in plants.
 They are the most powerful part of the plants around us.
 They are distilled from shrubs, flowers, bushes, trees, rinds, fruit, herbs and resins.

 Each plant is composed of hundreds of constituents, giving each essential oils its own unique properties.
 Therefore, the distillation process is very important, and must be done carefully, so that all of the varied constituents in each plant are naturally preserved and the full properties of the plant are intact.

-They are much like human blood in that they help to regulate the various functions of the plant and promote overall health of the plant.
+Essential oils are much like blood in humans in that they help to regulate the various functions of the plant and promote overall health of the plant.
 Just like the blood helps to oxygenate, regulate and heal our bodies, essential oils do the same for the plant they are sourced from.
-You may hear essential oils referred to as the volatile part of the plant.
-Volatile means a substance’s ability to leap into the air.
+In humans, essential oils can provide support for every system in the body; your skeletal system, your muscular system, your respiratory system and immune system and so much more.